Tayo Creole: Structural Formation

 Siegel's (2008) analysis of tense, mood and aspect marking in Kanak substrate languages and Tayo Creole supports the theory that structural features from substrate languages (i.e. in this case, the Kanak languages) are mostly likely to transfer into the creole when they are shared by most of the substrate languages, and the lexifier language (i.e. in this case, French).
 For example, future tense was marked in two out of three languages analysed as a pre-verbal tense marker.
 French also frequently express future tense using the verb aller (‘go’), as a pre-verbal marker.
 As this verb is most often realised in the 3rd person singular form va, this form was transferred into Tayo Creole as the future tense marker.
 Likewise, progressive aspect marking occurs in all three languages, and French uses the phrase en train de with a similar function in pre-verbal position.
 As such, atra ^{n}de was transferred into the creole language as a pre-verbal progressive marker.

 Sociolinguistic situation

 Tayo is in a diglossic relationship with French, with French having higher prestige and used in institutions such as education and in jobs, and Tayo mainly relegated to private homes.
 Tayo is often denigrated as ‘bad French’, with a Tayo speaking woman stating that as a child she was forbidden from speaking Tayo.
 A survey conducted by Bissonauth & Parish found that out of eight respondents who reported understanding Tayo, only three reported using it regularly.

+In a 2015 study by the University of Technology Sydney (UTS), all three respondents (a male senator aged over 60, a female student aged under 20 and a female museum community liaison officer in her 40s) who reported speaking Tayo were also multilingual (with all three also speaking Drehu and French, and the two women also speaking English).
+The three respondents all lived in the South Province, being from La Conception, Saint-Louis and Yaté.